KelvinHere/Yoga_Milestone_4/testing.md

     - View a list of flagged reviews
         - Ignore the flag or delete the review

+## **Content Testing**

+To avoid duplicating too much text, the content of each page was tested by checking the page content against what was expected on the ['Features' section of the readme.md](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/README.md#local-deployment#features)

+# **Valid Requests and Error Handling**
 ## **Home Page**

 - **Valid requests**